 If you approach sex from a safety and security perspective, you will choose to have sex if you think it will keep you safe physically and emotionally.
 You see it in the context of physical and emotional comfort.

-Historically, sex was attached to a marriage contract and women could be legally raped by their husbands, so they were in a sense, required to have sex in order to stay in their marriage, be taken care of financially, and as their duty.
-Women did not carry economic power, so marriage was indeed an economic agreement.
+Historically, sex was attached to a marriage contract and women could be legally raped by their husbands.
+So they were in a sense, required to have sex in order to stay in their marriage.
+To be taken care of financially and as their duty.
+Women did not carry economic power, so marriage was an economic agreement.

-Even today, with most such laws no longer in existence in the US, (although you would be surprised by some of the laws on the books), I’ve heard many women describe sex as a chore, and many still choose to have what I call “duty sex.”
+Even today, with most such laws no longer in existence in the US, (although some of the laws on the books would surprise you), I’ve heard many women describe sex as a chore.
+And many still choose to have what I call “duty sex.”
 That is, they do not really want sex, but they have it in order to please their partner or husband so that they can be taken care of financially or in other ways.

-There are actually many different kinds of relationships where sex is exchanged for security, employment or resources.
+There are actually many different kinds of relationships where people exchange sex for security, employment, or resources.

-Some of the other ways that a security and safety perspective around sex shows up is that you may choose partners who will not make big sexual demands on you so you stay in the safety of not having to be challenged about sex.
+Other ways that a security and safety perspective around sex shows up are that you may choose partners who will not make big sexual demands on you so you stay in the safety of not having to be challenged about sex.

 LOVE & BELONGING